JawwadAlam/ReactLearning/README.md

 # ReactLearning
-These files are for my own tracking of learning ReactJS
+These files are for my own tracking of learning ReactJS.